Tapping into new audiences is an incredibly effective way to grow your website traffic—and hreflang tags can make it much easier.

-If you’re expanding your business globally, you may have already considered translating your website into different languages.
+You may have already considered translating your website if you’re expanding your business globally and want to target different languages.
 It can be a great way to monetize your content or sell to people outside your local area.

 Consider the experience of your reader, too.
 Imagine how quickly they’d leave a site that offers prices and shipping details in the wrong currency or language.

 There’s a huge opportunity to grow your business by attracting people in different geographical or language areas.
 One of the best ways to access these new audiences is hreflang HTML attribute tags.

 Ready to learn more?
 Then let’s get started with an explanation.